 In the world of B2B sales, company research is a critical aspect of any successful rep’s daily duties.
 In fact, access to the right research tools and information can make or break your ability to identify target accounts, personalize a sales pitch, and ultimately, close deals.

 As a B2B sales rep, the more you know about a prospect and their company, the easier it is to sell to them.
 For this reason, we’ve put together the ultimate list of company research tools for sales reps.
-On this list, you’ll find a variety of tools, both paid and free, to add to your existing technology stack.
+On this list, you’ll find a variety of tools, both paid and free, to add to your existing sales tech stack.
 Let’s get into it!

 1. G2 Crowd

 Although G2 Crowd is intended to help buyers compare and purchase business software, it also provides a helpful way to research your target companies and accounts for free.
 If you’re selling to software companies, G2 Crowd is an excellent place to get a feel for a company’s pain points, their customer reviews, similar tools, big competitors, and so much more.
 Check it out!

 What kind of marketers would we be if we didn’t include ZoomInfo on this list?
 If you’re not familiar, ZoomInfo is a leading business database made up of more than seven million contact profiles and more than 18 million company profiles.
 With ZoomInfo you can search, filter, find, and contact companies using a wide range of criteria.
 ZoomInfo can deliver everything from a company’s phone number to the names of the different technologies they use to conduct business.

 AngelList’s tagline says it all– where the world meets startups.
 So, if you’re interested in learning more about startups visit AngelList for everything from investment information to employee count and plenty more in between!